Ornithoprion

-Ornithoprion is unique among known eugeneodonts for the extremely long mandibular rostrum extending from the lower jaw, which was covered by a beak of fused bony scales and which the function of in life is not known.
+Ornithoprion had a unique projection of its lower jaw termed the mandibular rostrum, which was covered by a beak of fused bony scales whose function is unknown.
 It inhabited shallow, seasonal marine and brackish water environments, alongside a variety of other cartilaginous fishes.
-The rounded shape of Ornithoprion's teeth suggests that it hunted hard-shelled invertebrates, and bite marks and damage to its fossils indicate it was fed on by other carnivores.
+The rounded shape of Ornithoprion's teeth suggests that it hunted hard-shelled invertebrates, and bite marks and damage to some of its fossils indicate that it was in turn fed on by other carnivores.
 Ornithoprion was small relative to other members of its order, with a cranium length of up to 10 cm and an estimated body length of up to approximately 91 cm.